D4gkan/Steam-Account-Manager-App/README.md

 - **AppImage:** deleting the AppImage does not remove app data.
 Download `uninstall-linux.sh` from the release and run `bash uninstall-linux.sh --appimage "/absolute/path/Steam Account Manager App-1.1.0.AppImage"`.
 - **Android:** uninstalling the app removes its local data and sessions.

 Close the manager and all account browser windows before erasing data.
-If you only want to remove one account's sessions rather than everything, delete that account from inside the manager first — there is no separate bulk-profile-deletion option at uninstall time.

 ## Build from source